Looking for a one-stop destination to access all your reward programs? This Award Wallet review is your all-access guide to getting started.

 Any online account is subject to hacking.
 With no oversight on your accounts, there is a risk of having your points stolen.
 When you log into your account when booking a hotel and find that your points are stolen, it may be too late to report it.

-To make things easier, Award Wallet sends the account holder a weekly summary of all your account balances and movements.
+To simplify things, Award Wallet sends the account holder a weekly summary of all your account balances and movements.
 If you notice anything amiss, you notify the respective rewards program so they can investigate the issue.

 Links to multiple programs